| Kauri Cliffs Golf Club |

 |

-the golf course and the Pacific Ocean.
-The owner, Julian Robertson, is an American billionaire who managed Tiger Fund in 1990s and was as famous a hedge fund manager as George Soros.
-He got attracted by New Zealand and developed two great golf clubs with excellent accommodation, this Kauri Cliff and Cape Kidnappers GC.
-Both courses are selected in top 100 golf courses.
+It is a four-hour drive to get to Kauri Cliffs Golf Club from the city of Auckland.
+Since the distances were originally in meters, I have taken the time to convert them into yards.
+Players can play freely from the longest tees.
+The Lodge accommodation is absolutely superb.
+Every suite offers its own private porch, bedroom with sitting area, open fireplace, walk-in wardrobe, and a bathroom.
+The cottages are nestled in a native forest that overlooks the golf course and the Pacific Ocean.
+The owner, Julian Robertson, is an American billionaire who managed the Tiger Fund in the 90s and was a famous a hedge fund manager.
+Robertson was so breath taken by the beauty of New Zealand that he developed two great golf clubs with excellent accommodations.
+The other golf club is the Cape Kidnappers Golf Club.
+Both Kauri Cliffs and Cape Kidnappers are known to be in many top 100 golf courses ranting.
 The designer, David Harmon, is a consultant for golf courses.
-He used to work at Arnold Palmer Design Inc. and had experience to have designed over 200 courses globally.
-It was ranked 2nd in the top 25 courses in New Zealand in 2010 by a panel of NZPGA Professionals and Golf Travel operators.
+He used to work at Arnold Palmer Design Inc. and has great experience in the field of golf course design.
+Harmon has designed over 200 courses globally.
+Kauri Cliffs was ranked 2nd in the top 25 courses in New Zealand in 2010 by a panel of NZPGA Professionals and Golf Travel operators.
+There are 400 golf courses in New Zealand.
 US Golf Magazine ranked 63rd of the top 100 courses in the world for

 2007.
 Those others selected in Asia and Oceania were Royal